 - Learn from a distinguished and accomplished faculty how poets choose, imitate, enter into dialogue with, and sometimes argue with the work of our poetic ancestors and contemporaries.

-The Seminar schedule features a daily presentation/discussion exploring aspects of craft and technique, an afternoon workshop of participants’ poems or individual meeting with faculty, and an evening reading, some by faculty poets and others featuring participants.
+The Seminar schedule features a daily presentation/discussion exploring aspects of craft and technique, an afternoon workshop of participants’ poems or individual, virtual meetings with faculty, and an evening reading, some by faculty poets and others featuring participants.

 Participants will schedule one-on-one meetings with their workshop leader to occur on the last day of the Seminar.
 Participants may use this time to discuss two poems not covered in the workshop, and/or to discuss the workshop poems in greater detail.

 Seminar participants will be divided evenly for workshops between the three workshop faculty, and will remain with the same faculty member for all five days.
 We anticipate that each workshop will have 5 – 7 people; each participant will have the opportunity to workshop four poems.
 You’ll have the option to say which of the three faculty members you’d like to work with, but we prefer that you trust us to make the match.